ims-systems-00/ims-kb/docs/General Information/Inventory Management/adding_assets.md

 ### Information

-For **Information** assets, you mist first choose the **Business function** you are assigning the Information to.
+For **Information** assets, you must first choose the **Business function** you are assigning the Information to.
 The business function selector is a drop-down menu, from which you can select from the business functions your organisation has created.

-From here, you description of the `Information inventory`, for example *Contractual Data* or *Employee Data* etc, followed by the `title` of the information as well as what `format` it is in, for examle *PDF* or *DOCX* are methods in which the above data may be stored.
+From here, your description of the `Information inventory`, for example, *Contractual Data* or *Employee Data*, etc, followed by the `title` of the information as well as what `format` it is in, for example, *PDF* or *DOCX* are methods in which the above data may be stored.

 Following this, you enter the `storage location` and a `link` to the information.